-There are 13 wineries in Santorini but it was an over ambitious plan of mine to visit them all, as you get a bit squiffy after the first few multiple tastings and those mountain roads are notoriously windy with only an intermittent flirtation with safety barriers.
+There are 13 wineries in Santorini.
+It was perhaps rather ambitious to try visit them all, as you get a bit squiffy after the first few multiple tastings.

 We called in to visit Antonis Argiros at his art space winery/art gallery.
 His family has been making wine there since the 50’s and he only recently went over to modern technological methods.

 His explanatory dialogue of the history of his wine making business was quite hard to understand.
 I think it was English but was spoken at such speed and with such a pronounced Greek accent that it was more a kind of Grenglish.

 It was clear however, that he was very proud of his August Reserve, which he announced as ‘probably the best wine in the world!’
 His cat, Yamos, was less impressed however as he had not been fed yet and followed us round protesting loudly at being overlooked.

 Santorini – Volcan wines